loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 H5Pget_file_image_callbacks
 For the callbacks, struct, and ENUM, see H5Pset_file_image_callbacks.

-Use of this feature is described in “HDF5 File Image Operations” (PDF).
+Use of this feature is described in [HDF5 File Image Operations](PDF).

 The following functions were modified or added to the HDF5 Library to allow an application to control the operation of copying committed datatypes with H5Ocopy: